Shunsuke Takasugi

 Shunsuke Takasugi (高杉 俊介, 高杉 俊价, Takasugi Shunsuke) is a Japanese former actor, singer and fugitive, best known for playing the lead character in the television series Kamen Rider Super-1.

-In 2013 he was reported to have stolen ¥50 million (about US$ 450,000) from fans between 2003 and 2012.
-After refusing to either return the money or appear in court to answer a lawsuit, Takasugi disappeared sometime in 2017.
+He was relatively old at playing a lead on the show at 30 years old, and also sang the popular theme tune.

+He was reported to have borrowed ¥50 million (about US$ 450,000) from female fans and others in the industry between 2003 and 2012 to help pay off living expenses after ending up in severe debt in his later years.
+This was first reported by Weekly Post (週刊ポス) in February 2015.
+In April and May 2016, he promised to repay when confronted at his home and on the TV show "Tokudane!" after twice not attending court.
+He refused to return the money or answer lawsuits.
+Because the loan agreements were spoken, he could not be arrested or prosecuted.

 Personal life

 During his career with Kamen Rider Super-1, his young age was reported in various media at the time, but in an interview he recently announced his actual age.
+He was in the Self-Defense Forces of Japan before joining Kamen Rider and knew karate.